gillesvink/inpaint/README.md

-# inpaint
+# Inpaint

-Bindings to OpenCV inpaint with the Image crate
+Inpainting additions for the [Image](https://crates.io/crates/image) crate in Rust.